cheredia19/each-us-presidential-election-1800s/README.md

 **SOUTH CAROLINA: 8 electors were chosen by state legislature and awarded to Franklin Pierce*

 ## 1856 | James Buchanan (D) v.
 John C. Frémont (R)

+The 1856 presidential election was an unusually heated contest that led to the election of Democratic candidate **James Buchanan**, who had been the minister of Britain from 1853 to 1856.

+The incumbent President, Franklin Pierce, was defeated in his effort to be renominated by the Democrats (their official party slogan that year was "Anybody but Pierce").

+The Republicans ran their first presidential campaign that year, choosing noted Western explorer **John C. Frémont**, who condemned the [Kansas-Nebraska Act](https://www.senate.gov/artandhistory/history/minute/Kansas_Nebraska_Act) and crusaded against the Slave Power and the expansion of slavery.

+Former President **Millard Fillmore** represented a third party.
+He earned a little over a fifth of the popular vote.

+It was the last time the Democratic Party won an election until 1880.

 ### Popular votes by candidate